Pain Management

 One way to do this is by helping you learn to challenge any unhelpful thoughts you have about pain.
 Alegna Solutions will help you develop new ways to think about problems and find solutions.
 In some cases, distracting yourself from pain is helpful.
 In other cases, we can help you develop new ways to think about your pain.
 Studies have found that some psychotherapy can be as effective as surgery for relieving chronic pain because psychological treatments for pain can alter how your brain processes pain sensations.
 You may require help to make lifestyle changes that will allow you to continue participating in work and recreational activities.

-Pain often causes insomnia; Alegna Solutions Psychology Practice may also help you learn new ways to sleep better.
+Pain often causes insomnia; Alegna Solutions Psychology may also help you learn new ways to sleep better.

 Self-care steps that may be helpful in less serious cases: (In addition to medicines and physical therapy, lifestyle changes are necessary, we will organise ways/strategies to)